 About Ipsen U

-Ipsen U is a practical course for building and refreshing your knowledge of thermal processing equipment.
-Ipsen U addresses all levels of experience in a casual open-forum environment that encourages attendees to ask questions about specific equipment and processes.
-The class follows a modular format that allows participants to interact with several Ipsen experts and have their specific questions answered.
-Ipsen U allows customers direct access to information that transfers furnace maintenance and upkeep into their own hands.
+A practical course for building and refreshing your knowledge of thermal processing equipment, Ipsen U addresses all levels of experience in a casual, open-forum environment that encourages attendees to ask questions about their equipment and processes.

 Ipsen U Course Details

 - Cost of course is $950 per student